pirloforever21/Adaptive-GAN/README.md

-# Code for Adaptive and Extragradient Algorithms on GAN
+# Code for Universal Mirror Prox Algorithm on GAN

 This is the code associated with the paper [A Universal Algorithm for Variational Inequalities Adaptive to Smoothness and Noise](https://arxiv.org/abs/1902.01637) by Francis Bach and Kfir Y. Levy, and the proposed algortihm Universal Mirror Prox (UMP) in Euclidean space.